What to Expect Living On Campus

 In-Area Faculty and Staff

-Area Directors are the primary administrators of each residential area and strive to maintain an environment that promotes academic, developmental, and social success.
+Senior Area Directors and Residential Life Coordinators are the primary administrators of each residential area and strive to maintain an environment that promotes academic, developmental, and social success.
 This is accomplished through coordinating educational programming in each area, collaborating with live-in faculty regarding academic initiatives, responding to resident issues or concerns, and serving as a crisis manager and a judicial officer.

 Office Supervisors are full-time staff members responsible for the oversight and management of the residential area reception desks.
 They serve as liaisons between the residential areas and a number of University offices, including Parking, Purchasing, Accounts Payable, Facilities, GCA, etc. These supervisors also supervise reception desk student staff and oversee desk operations including mail/package delivery and cart/vacuum check-out.

-Resident Assistants (RAs) and Community Assistants (CAs) are live-in student leaders who serve as residents' primary resource for campus information and for students' transition into the next stage of their personal and professional development on campus.
-RAs/Cas are the ultimate, versatile students that can provide their resident students with the help they need in day-to-day college life.
+Resident Assistants (RAs) are live-in student leaders who serve as residents' primary resources for campus information and for students to transition into the next stage of their personal and professional development on campus.
+RAs are the ultimate, versatile students who can provide their resident students with the help they need in day-to-day college life.

 Residential Faculty and Faculty Fellows are present in the Residential Colleges and serve as resources for students.
 The faculty hold office hours in the buildings, host dinners in their apartments, and work with the student staff to provide programming for residents that focus on current events, social issues, and faculty members' research interests.